aa755/decoding-human-body/_posts/2021-07-24-covid-recovered.md

 ## Conclusion
 It is true that people at risk of severe disease should strongly consider getting vaccinated *for their own benefit*.
 But if they chose to not get vaccinated, the currently known evidence does not support the claim that they are putting the vaccinated people at risk of Covid by not getting vaccinated.
-It may be fair to deprioritize the treatment of the unvaccinated people who get Covid, especially in case of hospital overflows.
+It may be fair to deprioritize the Covid treatment of the unvaccinated, especially in case of hospital overflows.
 But governments, media, and the "experts" should refrain from sowing hatred against the unvaccinated and refrain from discriminating based on vaccination status, not just because it is unethical given the non-trivial risks of the vaccines, but also because it is not supported by evidence as far as I know.